HES-Informatica/ShowTheDocs/getting_started.md

 {
     "title": "Show The Docs!",
     "description": "FlatFile Documentation Generator",
     "searchplaceholder": "Find me :)", // the placeholder text used for searchbox on top navbar.
+Default is "search" "favicon":"https://place-hold.it/100x100?text=STD", // absolute path to your favicon "author":"Your Name",
-Default is search "datelabel": "Updated", // the text used before any article date.
+    "logo": "https://place-hold.it/200x100?text=ShowTheDocs", // absolute path to your logo "downloadbutton": "http://github.com/zonaro/ShowTheDocs", //ommit if you want to hide download button "datelabel": "Updated", // the text used before any article date.
 Default is empty "infolabel": "Info", // the text used as label on any info alert.
 Default is "Info" "warninglabel": "Warning", // the text used as label on any warning alert.
 Default is "Warning"